michaelxs/Android-MagicAdapter/README.md

 * Can get the ViewHolder corresponding to item
 * Can get the Databinding corresponding to item
 ****
-3.Create a TextItem and a ButtonItem in the same way, and then you can add data.
+3. Create a TextItem and a ButtonItem in the same way, and then you can add data.
 ```kotlin
 val adapter = MagicAdapter()
 adapter.addItem(ImageItem(R.drawable.s1))